RISE-UNIBAS/clean-code/course/github/2_core_concepts.md

 # Optional tasks

-## Task 13: Commit to "x"-branch and push to remote with GitHub Desktop
+## Task 13: review a pull request
-- take some image, add it to "x"-branch, and push to remote with GitHub Desktop
+- read the [documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) on pull request reviews
+- pair up with one of your peers from this course
+- clone their "test"-repository

-## Task 14: clone repo x and make a pull request with a change to file y
+- change a file and make a pull request

-## Task 15: review a pull request from x to your repo
+- review their pull request to your "test"-repository

+## Task 14: create and resolve a merge conflict
+- read the [documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts) on merge conflicts
+- create a merge conflict in your "test"-repository
+- try to resolve the merge conflict

 # Useful links